 To download the app to your device, search 'Compass School Manager' in the applicable app store.
 Every family receives a separate login to our school's Compass site, which will be provided to you by the school.

-If you are having trouble finding the Compass link for our school please visit our school website www.mbsc.vic.edu.au and follow the link on the front page.
+If you are having trouble finding the Compass link for our school please visit our school website

 ATTENDANCE

 ABSENCES FROM SCHOOL